Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Matlab or Octave installed on your computer, unless you install for Octave on Linux via the NeuroDebian repositories.* If you already have Matlab or Octave installed, start it up and read on.
-On Windows you must have installed GStreamer 1.18.5 MSVC edition.
+On Windows you must have installed GStreamer 1.20.5 MSVC edition or later versions.

 ##### Contents {#contents}